Support groups: Make connections, get help

 - Are there established ground rules for group participation?

 - Is it free, and if not, what are the fees?

 Red flags that might indicate a problematic support group include:

 - Promises of a sure cure for your disease or condition

 - High fees to attend the group

 Getting the most out of a support group

 When you join a new support group, you may be nervous about sharing personal issues with people you don't know.
-So at first, you may benefit from simply listening.
-Over time, though, contributing your own ideas and experiences can help you get more out of a support group.
+At first, you may benefit from simply listening.
+Over time, however, contributing your own ideas and experiences may help you get more out of a support group.

-But remember that support groups aren't a substitute for regular medical care.
+Remember that a support group isn't a substitute for regular medical care.
 Let your doctor know that you're participating in a support group.
 If you don't think a support group is appropriate for you, but you need help coping with your condition or situation, talk to your doctor about counseling or other types of therapy.